Balhau/bcrypto/README.md

 and a lot of work must be done in managing the build of the library.
 Since the deployment of the library in several Operative Systems and arquitectures would require custom build primitives I decided to use a high level tool to abstract all these not so nice work.

+## Compile the project

+To compile the project you should have installed CMake and a g, g++ compiler.
+The project has code in c++ as well c for the low level inline assembly instructions to leverage computer power over specialized instructions for the several computer architectures.

+After this pre requisites installed you should run

+    cmake .
+    make

+After that the binaries as well as the dynamic libs will be generated into the folder bin

+    ls bin
+    libbhash.so  libbmath.so  libbutil.so  mcrypto

 ## Overal structure